Comments

 The Gnome bibliography, however, is a mess and I’m going to make it worse.

-However, he is correct that a third 37 title variant is known, with titles through mid-1957 on the back panel.
+However, CHALKER is correct that a 37 title variant is known, with titles through mid-1957 on the back panel.
 The front covers of the original and new jackets are subtly different in concept but obviously distinct when placed side-by-side.
 Ric Binkley’s dense star field is reduced to a comparatively few dots; the planets gain a dot pattern; the font changes, and Binkley’s name moves from the bottom to the right side, so far right that it disappears around the fold.
 The flaps also differ.
 The front flap has indented paragraphs instead of justified type; the rear flap mentions only Clarke’s two other Gnome titles.

 The books’ pages are nearly identical, with only one small revision.
 The tell is on the copyright page.
 The 1952 original references the by-then expected H. Wolff.
 The 1957 printing changes that to Noble Offset Printers, Inc. Only five other Gnomes were produced by Noble: the four Judith Merril best of the year anthologies that appeared in late 1956 and June of 1957, 1958, and 1959, and the 1961 reprinting of Gray Lensman.
 Seeing the Noble name in another 1957 title is odd, but may be tied to the 1957 Merril.
 Can anyone pretend to believe that taking the plates to different printer five years after publication results in a first edition?
 Yet that designation is retained.
 If the copyright page was changing anyway, why not simply make that change as well?

 Three variants, one of them previously unknown, would seem to be sufficient variety for any one title.
 Yet the bottomless resources of the Internet keep tossing up unrecorded variants of Gnome titles.
 Amazingly, not just one but two additional variant boards have been found for Sands: green boards with black lettering and gray cloth with red lettering.
 Both of them came with the 37-title dust jacket; both of them have the Noble Offset copyright page.
 They unquestionably came from the 1957 printing, although there is no reason that additional copies couldn’t have been bound at some later time.
 In fact, evidence suggests this might be true.
 At least a half dozen Gnome titles have later variant bindings of gray cloth, all lettered in red, from 1959 on.
 Methuselah’s Children, Tros of Samothrace, and SF: ’59 have later green boards bindings, lettered in black.
 Methuselah’s has both gray and green.
 None of these variants changed the dust jacket, so the use of a 1957 back panel is not conclusive proof of that year.
-Unlike Clarke’s other two Gnome books, Sands would remain on back panels through to the end; continual binding of warehoused copies might have been needed to keep up with demand.
-New evidence has a dismaying tendency to confound Gnome mysteries rather than solve them.

 Review(s)